imhyeonwoo/Formula-Student-Driverless-Planning-Control/README.md

 ---

 ## Usage
-- Refer to How To Play.txt
+- Refer to How To Play.md

 ### Build (ROS2 Humble)